Sergey-Grosman/docker-See5-C5.0/README.md

 Improvements are wellcome

-For the first couple of month I run this build as a testcase in my Jenkins: https://www.tmcombi.org/jenkins/job/docker-See5-C5.0/
+For the first couple of months I run this build as a testcase in my Jenkins:

+https://www.tmcombi.org/jenkins/job/docker-See5-C5.0/